Miss Belle's House (a.k.a. Miss Belle's Place) Scroll down past photo for text.

 The History of "Miss Belle's Place"

-As of the publication of this book in 2022, the Hill-Robberson House, which stood for decades on the Owens Spring Creek Farm, is now temporarily located adjacent to the Richardson Fire Department Training Center on Lookout Drive.
-What's noteworthy about it, in addition to its Victorian-era architectural style, is that it was inhabited, at different times, by two noteworthy Richardson educators.
+What's noteworthy about Miss Belle's House, in addition to its Victorian-era architectural style, is that it was inhabited, at different times, by two early-day Richardson educators.

 A native of Allen County, Kentucky (born October 8, 1857), Hill was twenty-nine-years-old and a newly-wed when he and his wife, Lottie, arrived in Texas, where they initially settled in Collin County.
 They moved to Richardson in 1886, after local school board trustee Henry Hatcher offered Hill the job of principal of the Wheeler School.
 In addition to tending to the education of the students at the Wheeler School, Professor Hill is noteworthy in Richardson history as the publisher of the town's first newspaper, The Richardson News, started in 1886.